tantalum7/pyStorageBackend/README.md

 Generic storage interface, which abstracts the storage method from the app.

 App Interface:
+* Key: value pairs and stored within a document (basically a dict, that stores only bytes), each with a unqiue ID.
+  * Example application is a Note object, with a single document linked to it.
+The Note has a key:value pair for the title, body, date etc.
 * Simple api methods: open, close, get, get_document, put, delete, delete_document, sync, count
 * Stores key:value pairs against a unqiue id number.
   * Unique id comes from the UID class (as simple as ```UID.new()```)